Nitrous Oxide cons and pros

 • Nos tampers with one’s vitamin B12 receptors, clogging them; taking supplements can only counteract this effect to a point, after which it doesn’t matter how much of the vitamin you take, your body won’t be capable of actually processing any of it.
 Luckily, this only happens if you indulge in very frequent intake of large amounts (i.e. every day for weeks, over 5 boxes).
 You can notice any deficiency by a persistent numbing of the extremities (while NOT on nos); if this happens, cease intake, take supplements, and wait – the damage is thus reversible.

 • Nos isn’t the most social of drugs, usually – it’s really no party drug.
 Interacting with anyone not on nos should become increasingly difficult as you dissociate beyond language.
 If you do choose to take it with others around you’ll enjoy it more if you have headphones on, otherwise your trips will get interrupted.
+Taking it alone is dangerous because you’re leaving your body completely unsupervised.

 • You won’t necessarily be able to remember what happened in any kind of detail.
 This phases some people; I, however, see no folly in experiencing something I might not fully recall later, due to the richness of experience that I can recall from my trips.
 Nostalgia…